root-project/web/primer/index.md

 depending on the ratio of the width and distance of the slits, and a second one depending on the number of slits.
-More important for us here is the definition of the interface of these functions to make them usable for the ROOT class `TF1`: the first argument is the pointer to *x*, the second one points to the array of parameters.
+More important for us here is the definition of the interface of these functions to make them usable for the ROOT class {% include ref class="TF1" %}: the first argument is the pointer to *x*, the second one points to the array of parameters.

 The main program starts at line 21 with the definition of a function `slits()` of type `void`.
 After asking for user input, a ROOT function is defined using the C-type function given in the beginning.
-We can now use all methods of the `TF1` class to control the behaviour of our function -- nice, isn't it ?
+We can now use all methods of the {% include ref class="TF1" %} class to control the behaviour of our function -- nice, isn't it ?

-If you like, you can easily extend the example to also plot the interference pattern of a single slit, using function `double single`, or of a grid with narrow slits, function `double nslit0`, in `TF1` instances.
+If you like, you can easily extend the example to also plot the interference pattern of a single slit, using function `double single`, or of a grid with narrow slits, function `double nslit0`, in {% include ref class="TF1" %}
+instances.

 Here, we used a macro, some sort of lightweight program, that the